alf45tar/Art-Net-Gateway/README.md

 ## How to flash ESP01S with Arduino Uno

 There are a lot of different way to flash the ESP01S board.
-My preferred mode is using an Arduino Uno as USB-to-TTL (holding RST to GND).
+My preferred mode is with an Arduino Uno as USB-to-TTL (holding RST to GND).

 Remember, the ESP runs on 3.3V, while your Arduino Uno has a 5V powered TX/RX.
 This option worked with my setup but be advised, it might damage your devices.